josiecl/20-React-Portfolio/README.md

 * [LiveLink](#livelink)

 ## Description
-My portfolio and contact information, remade in Reactjs.
+My portfolio and contact information, remade in React.js.
 It contains 6 projects that I've worked on, along with an 'about me' section, and links to my github and linkedin.
 It also has ways to contact me.

 ## Background
 I made this to demonstrate my ability to code using React.
 I have a portfolio very similar made using basic javascript and html, but now with React it is more optimized and better-made, as I have better learned to code since then.